Research

 In this study, I developed a field experiment on household water consumption by implementing a new information policy based on the literature on dynamic norms to influence average individuals, who represent the majority.
 Dynamic information exploits the spread of pro-social or pro-environmental behaviors in order to promote them.

-Results show a significant effect of dynamic information on below-average households, with a reduction of over 20\% of water consumption.
+Results show a significant effect of dynamic information on below-average households, with a reduction of over 20% of water consumption.
 Yet their effectiveness disappears over time, suggesting their potential is fully exploited on specific occasions, such as a temporary drought.
 Finally, I explore explanations for the effectiveness or ineffectiveness of the different information provided by cognitive and psychological processes.

 Proenvironmental behavior dynamics in polarized populations

-Wieczorek B., Ferrière R. - To be submitted.
+Wieczorek B., Ferrière R. - Submitted.

 Social Tipping Condition on Coordination Games

-Tavoni A., Wieczorek B.
+Tavoni A., Wieczorek B. - Submitted.

 Effective climate change mitigation to avert catastrophic consequences requires a rapid and widespread transition from existing societal and economic baselines to more sustainable and virtuous equilibria.
 Despite the identification of multiple pathways, large-scale global transitions have yet to materialize.